 However, if it’s the nomadic life you are seeking, the opportunity is really at your fingertips…Unless you type like my dad, then in that case, your fingertip.

 While it might not provide you with all the riches in the world and pay your mortgage or anything super extravagant, it’s money.
 Money that you can make at midnight before you go to sleep, while you are bored on a rainy day, or even before you set off to a beautiful beach for the day like I am about to do right now.
-Have you seen my “offices?”

-Do you freelance already?
+Do you work online already?

 Feel free to comment/ask questions below!